-Finding the right length: How research shows not all blogs are equal
+Finding the right length for law firms: How research shows not all blogs are equal

 By Charlie Britten

 Many a content marketing strategy incorporates blogs, but how long should they be?
 Our research reveals the answer is not a simple one.

 Blogging is an important element of many a content marketing strategy: When done well, it provides something that is both optimised and of interest to readers, helping raise awareness and steer people into the consideration stage.

 There are many elements of a good blog.
 It must be readable, interesting, relevant and entice the readers to try to find out more.
 It will produce a strong editorial message that tells a clear story about your firm and why it is best-placed to meet the needs of the reader.
 It must have strong SEO and an attractive title.

 But just how long should a blog be?